apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

     :align: center
     :alt: PR Review

+Depending on the "scope" of your changes, your Pull Request will be sent through one of a few review paths.
+   Using GitHub Actions, we run an automated workflow with a high degree of automation that allows us to optimize the usage of queue slots.
+Those automated workflows determine the "scope" of changes in your PR and send it through the right path:

+  * In case of a "no-code" change, approval will generate a comment that the PR can be merged and no tests are needed.
+This is usually when the change modifies some non-documentation related .rst files, such as this file.
+No Python tests are run and no CI images are built for such PR.
+Unless there's a long queue of jobs, these changes can typically be approved and merged soon after the PR is submitted.

+  * In case of a change that involves python code or documentation, a subset of our full test matrix will be executed.
+This subset of tests performs a set of tests that are relevant for a single combination of python, backend version, and only builds one CI image and one PROD image.
+Here the scope of tests depends on the scope of your changes:

+    * 1. If your change does not affect Apache Airflow's "core" codebase (e.g. Airflow CLI, WWW, Helm Chart), you'll see a comment that your PR is likely ok to merge without running our "full matrix" of tests, though the decision is ultimately left to the committer who approves your change.
+The committer may or may not add a "full tests needed" label to your PR and request that you rebase your request or re-run all jobs.
+PRs with the "full tests needed" label are expected to be run against Airflow's full test matrix.

+    * 2. If your change does affect Apache Airflow's "core" database, the "full tests needed" label will automatically be added to your PR.
+An additional check is set that prevents you or a committer from accidental merging the PR before the full matrix of tests are successful.

+   For more details on the PR workflow, read `PULL_REQUEST_WORKFLOW.rst <PULL_REQUEST_WORKFLOW.rst>`_.

-Note that committers will use **Squash and Merge** instead of **Rebase and Merge** when merging PRs and your commit will be squashed to single commit.
+Note: Committers will use **Squash and Merge** instead of **Rebase and Merge** when merging PRs and your commit will be squashed to single commit.

 At least 1 Airflow Committer needs to review and approve your PR in order to have it merged, though 2 Committer reviews are often required.
 If you are a committer yourself, another committer must review your changes.

 Pull Request Guidelines
 =======================